InfraLore/make_for_devops/chapters/21-make_as_your_personal_learning_tool.md

 You're working with Docker.
 Was it `docker system prune` or `docker prune system`?
 Does `-a` remove all images or just unused ones?
-You found the answer last month, but now you're Googling again.
+You found the answer last month, but now you're searching again.

 You're using the AWS CLI.
 That command to list all S3 buckets with their sizes—you know you've written it before.
 It had some `jq` magic to format the